5/8/2025

 Norm

-Yeah, yeah, the latter part of your statement is correct.
-In fact, Lee, a couple of times in his in his comments earlier said that we're staying on the 225 for transport.
-We're sticking at 50 million for migrant 50 million for these care gap closures and pair programs that that actually obviously adds up to 325 as opposed to our range of 300 to 320, which would have 330, which would which would put you at 315.
-So that's that's really what it is.
-We're just trying to be prudent and build something in for the range of possibilities on all our business.
+Yeah, the latter part of your statement is correct.
+In fact, Lee, a couple times in his comments earlier, said that we're staying on the $225 for transport, we're sticking at $50 million for migrant, $50 million for these care gap closures and payer programs, that actually obviously adds up to 325, as opposed to our range of 300 to 320, which would put you at 315.
+So that's really what it is.
+We're just trying to be prudent and build something in for the range of possibilities on all our business lines.

 speaker

 Okay, awesome.
-And then your comment that 26 should be able to positive.
-Does that imply even a positive without any contribution from the government vertical and then quickly on the payer and provider business?
-Are you seeing a positive?
-More positive conversations from the positive 2026 rates and maybe the payers having more flexibility to apply some of your services.
+And then your comment that 26 should be EBITDA positive, Does that imply EBITDA positive without any contribution from the government vertical?
+And then quickly on the payer and provider business, are you seeing a positive, more positive conversations from the positive 2026 MA rates and maybe the payers having more flexibility to apply some of your services?

 speaker